pytorch/test-infra/aws/lambda/github-status-test/README.md

 4. Deploy the API change to the `default` stage (maybe we should call it `prod`)
 5. Go back to the lambda [monitoring page](https://us-east-1.console.aws.amazon.com/lambda/home?region=us-east-1#/functions/github-status-test?tab=monitoring) to make sure that:
    1. The number of invocations remain the same
    2. The new version shows up in the logs stream indicating that it's not in used.
-Also Looking into the Cloudwatch log to confirm that there is nothing wrong there
+Also look into the Cloudwatch log to confirm that there is nothing wrong there